 - Sets of towels (per person)

 Bed linen and towels are INCLUDED.
 The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by underfloor electric heating and multi-fuel stove.
-WiFi is INCLUDED (subject to a fair usage policy).
-A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
+WiFi is INCLUDED.
+Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).